samcottle/freecodecamp/notes/backend.md

 });
 ```

-#### Parsing POST requests
+### Parsing POST requests

 POST is a common HTTP method, and is used to send data and create a new item in a database (such as client data from within an HTML form).

-For these requests the data you want to POST doesn't appear in the URL, but instead is hidden in the request body (often referred to as a *payload*).
+For these requests the data you want to POST doesn't appear in the URL, but instead is hidden in the request body (i.e. *payload*).
 The request body looks a bit like this:

 ```html
 POST /path/subpath HTTP/1.0